On computing sparse universal solvers for key problems in statistics: Sparse universal least-squares solvers

 In Table \ref{tab:stats_p13}, we compare the results for \texttt{Gurobi} and DRS$_{\mbox{ res}}$ with the results for DRS$_{\mbox{ fp}}$\,.
 For DRS$_{\mbox{ fp}}$\,, we show the 0-norm and 1-norm of the solution of each instance.
-For \texttt{Gurobi} and DRS$_{\mbox{ res}}$, we consider the solution $H$ obtained by each algorithm and compare it with the solution $H_{\mbox{ fp}}$ obtained by DRS$_{\mbox{ fp}}$\,, showing the factors $(\|H\| - \|H_{\mbox{ fp}}\|)/\|H_{\mbox{ fp}}\|$ for the 0-norm.
+For \texttt{Gurobi} and DRS$_{\mbox{ res}}$\,, we consider the solution $H$ obtained by each algorithm and compare it with the solution $H_{\mbox{ fp}}$ obtained by DRS$_{\mbox{ fp}}$\,, showing the factors $(\|H\| - \|H_{\mbox{ fp}}\|)/\|H_{\mbox{ fp}}\|$ for the 0-norm.
 For \texttt{Gurobi} we show the factor for the 1-norm as well (note that the 1-norm factor is always about $10^{-5}$ for DRS$_{\mbox{ res}}$ because of its stopping criterion).
-We also show the running times (in seconds) of \texttt{Gurobi} and the DRS algorithms.
+We also show the runtimes (in seconds) of \texttt{Gurobi} and the DRS algorithms.

-From the results in Table \ref{tab:stats_p13}, we see that although \texttt{Gurobi} finds a solution with a better 0-norm and a slightly better 1-norm, its running time makes it uncompetitive in solving our problem.
-We also see that computing the residuals to adopt the stopping criterion of DRS$_{\mbox{ res}}$ in our implementation causes its running time to be much larger than the running time of DRS$_{\mbox{ fp}}$ on average.
-However, despite its worse performance, the stopping criterion of DRS$_{\mbox{ res}}$ was satisfied for all instances in the time limit.
+From the results in Table \ref{tab:stats_p13}, we see that although \texttt{Gurobi} finds a solution with a better 0-norm and a slightly better 1-norm, its runtime makes it uncompetitive in solving our problem.
+We also see that computing the residuals to adopt the stopping criterion of DRS$_{\mbox{ res}}$ in our implementation causes its runtime to be much larger than the runtime of DRS$_{\mbox{ fp}}$ on average.
+However, despite its worse performance, the stopping criterion of DRS$_{\mbox{ res}}$ was satisfied for all instances within the time limit.
 Finally, we observe that DRS$_{\mbox{ res}}$ obtains solutions with worse 0-norms, except for the smallest instance.

 We note that while 1-norm minimization is commonly used to induce sparsity, there is no guarantee that this actually leads to sparser solutions.
 Therefore, it is interesting to verify the effectiveness of the induction method in our experiments.
 We observe that the smaller the 1-norms of our solutions, the sparser they are.